 FERPA - Family Educational Rights and Privacy Act

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."
-Please contact Student Services if you have any questions about your rights under FERPA.
+Please contact the Registrar's Office if you have any questions about your rights under FERPA.